BadelekPi/interactive-map-price-per-m2-poland/README.md

 # interactive-map-price-per-m2-poland

+Repository contains code and files for publishing a Folium map as a very simple GitHub Pages site.

-Presenting average price per square meter of real estate in Poland.
-The map was divided into districts.
+Presenting average cost per square meter of real estate in Poland.
+The map was divided into counties.